[This post has been updated with the latest information as of Monday, March 1, 2021.]

 Based on the latest state guidance, Orange County health officials have announced that nearly a third of new COVID-19 vaccine shipments will be allocated for education and childcare workers along with the food and agriculture sectors.

-While vaccines are still in limited supply across the state, that shift means school employees who were originally included in Phase 1B of the county’s rollout can begin receiving their vaccinations starting next week.
+While vaccines are still in limited supply across the state, that shift means school employees who were originally included in Phase 1B of the county’s rollout can begin receiving their vaccinations starting Monday, March 1.

 The Orange County Department of Education collaborated with the OC Health Care Agency to open the county’s first education-specific POD — short for point of dispensing — at a Garden Grove Unified campus on Feb 18.
-Through the rest of this week, the POD will continue to focus on vaccinating the remaining 1,100 school employees who are at least 65 years old — or who otherwise meet Phase 1A criteria — and have an appointment for their first or second dose.
+The POD vaccinated about 1,500 school employees who are at least 65 years old — or who otherwise meet Phase 1A criteria — and had an appointment for their first or second dose.

-Starting March 1, however, vaccinations will be available to all school-based employees in Orange County, and OCDE is working with local school districts to set up additional PODs.
+From March on, however, vaccinations will be available to all school-based employees serving grades TK through 12 in Orange County, and OCDE is working with local school districts to set up additional PODs.